dandee08/Speaky/README.md

 # Speaky
-A text-to-speech prgram written using Python
+A text-to-speech prgram written using Python.
+Licensed under the Apache 2.0 License.

+#

+# Usage
+Will be updated soon